Navigation: HOW DO I? >

 Use the Database on a USB Memory Key

 It is possible to change the program's setup to use the database on a USB memory key.
 This would be most advantageous if you have the program installed on multiple computers, perhaps one at your home and one in your organization's office, and you want to bring the database with you as you move between those different computers.
-This is for users of the Standalone or Lite versions of DONATION, but not the Web Network Version or Local Network versions.
+This is for users of the Standard or Lite versions of DONATION, but not the Remote Database Version or Local Network versions.

 There are a number of things that can go wrong when you use this method, and it is only suitable for users who are quite computer literate, and would be comfortable manually navigating to and editing the program's INI file if there was a problem.